Cloud-SPAN/nerc-metagenomics03-qc-assembly/index.md

 In this lesson we will discuss how to define metagenomics and consider the challenges that this type of analysis can present.
 We will also discuss a workflow for metagenomics analysis.

-We will then log into our cloud instance for the first time and take a look at some data.
+We will then log into our cloud instance and take a look at some data.
 Then, we'll go through the first two steps in our workflow: quality control and metagenome assembly.

 By the end of this lesson you will be able to:
 - explain what metagenomics is, and the challenges it presents